adriel-tech/adriel-tech.github.io/_posts/2022-03-12-BastilleBSD-Tips.md

 ---
 layout: post
-title: "BastilleBSD Tips"
+title: "FreeBSD 13 BastilleBSD Tips"
-categories: BastilleBSD
+categories: [BastilleBSD, FreeBSD13]
 ---

 These are a few tricks I use for my [BastilleBSD](https://bastillebsd.org/) setups.